Collections containing primary materials on railroads.

 Papers of a state labor leader.
 State CIO Industrial Union Council, State Labor Council, Political Action Committee, Missouri Valley Authority, Governor's Advisory Council on Unemployment Compensation, United Labor Committee of Missouri, State Environmental Improvement Authority and Executive Review Committee materials.
 Personal records.

-To Luther M. Kennett, St. Louis, MO, from Washington, D.C., Nov.
-8, 1853.
+The papers contain a letter to Luther M. Kennett, St. Louis, Missouri, from Washington, D.C., War Department, November 8, 1853.
 Letter to president of the St. Louis and Iron Mountain Railroad, regarding the right of way through the government grounds at Jefferson Barracks.

 Dearmont, Russell L. (1891-1967), Papers, 1929-1965, (C2665)